-Alert Detail to open the Alert Detail for Component where you can see the current and historical conditions that precipitated the alert being executed.
+Alert Detail for Component where you can see the current and historical conditions that precipitated the alert being executed.

 to open the summary display for the CI associated with the alert where you can investigate utilization metrics for the CI leading up to the alert being executed.